Home » YouTube » Copyright Claims Vs. Copyright Strikes: How They Differ?

 If the YouTuber does not respond with a notice within 10 business days, YouTube will remove the violating video.
 However, the uploader of the copyrighted infringement video will have to face the consequences, unlike with a Content ID claim, where it does not affect the entire channel.

-Following the first copyright strike, channel features will be affected for 7 days, like YT monetization and live streaming.
+Following the first copyright strike, channel features, such as YT monetization and live streaming, will be affected for 7 days.
 The effects of the first strike will remain for 90 days, and the disadvantage will expire after 3 months.

 If your channel receives a second and a third copyright strike within the expiration of the first strike, the account can be terminated, and you will not be allowed to create a new one.

-As a courtesy, after three copyright strikes, you will be allowed an additional 7 days to be a part of the YPP, and you can act in that buffer time before the channel is disabled.
+As a courtesy, after three copyright strikes, you will be allowed an additional seven days to participate in the YPP, and you can act during that buffer time before the channel is disabled.

 Copyright Claim Vs. Strike: Major Differences